nefty/multicluster-broadcaster-swm-l7mp/README.md

 The following lines are just housekeeping after the `k3s` installation:
  - copy the `k3s` admin config file to `$HOME/.kube/config`, since other tools (Helm, Cilium CLI) will look for it in this path
  - set up `kubectl` bash completion
- - wait for the `kube-system` pods to be created (being to fast with the next steps can cause problems)
+ - wait for the `kube-system` pods to be created (being too fast with the next steps can cause problems)
  - install `helm`
 ```
 # 2: set up kubectl